How to Make Honey Slime

 Playtime is a great opportunity to talk about how bees make honey.
 They use nectar not pollen as many people think.

-If this project has really got you buzzing to try more bee crafts, you have a lot of different projects to consider.
+If this project has really got you buzzing to try more fun bee-themed crafts, here are a few more ideas.

-While this project is not edible, there is no harm in having a few homemade honey sticks on hand.
-The kids deserve a sweet treat from the hive after all this hard work.
+And, while this project is not edible, there is no harm in having a few homemade honey sticks on hand.
+Everyone deserves a sweet treat from the hive after all this hard work.

 Honey Slime Recipe and Tutorial